jlmayfield/jlmayfield.github.io/teaching/COMP151/projects/project2.md

 New version.
 New sound effect.
 A new voice.

 * Write a function called *envelope* that implements the envelope effect described in the effects section below.
 * Design a second voice function called *voice2*.
 Between *voice1* and *voice2* you must use *mixer* and *envelope* at least once each.
+That's once in total not once per voice.
 You may use them more if you'd like.
 * Modify your program so that *voice2* is used to produce an A2 on every other beat for 8 beats.
 That's the first, third, fifth, and seventh beat.
 The 8 beat sequence produced by *voice1* should stay the same excepting for any extra effects added to the sound produced by voice1.
-Finally, mix the two 8 beat parts to produce 8 beats of music with two parts, one played by *voice1* and one by *voice2*.
+Finally, use mixer to combine the two 8 beat song parts two produce a two part song.

 #### Version 1.0

 A new voice.

-* Write a function called *delay* that implements the delay effect described in the effects section below.
 * Design a third function called *voice3*.
-Like before, you can do whatever you want with voice3 but must utilize delay, mixer, and envelope at least once each in your program.
-Once in total, not once per voice.
+Like before, you can do whatever you want with voice3 but must utilize mixer and envelope at least once each in your voices.
+Again, once in total, not once per voice.
 * Modify your program to add a part for *voice3*.
 Do whatever you want.
 It can be a drum-like rhythm part or more notes.
 The only requirement is that it includes at least 4 distinct moments of sound, i.e. four drum hits, four notes, etc. Mix the third part in with the existing two using *mixer*.
 * Make it so your program saves this sound to a .wav file on the hard drive.

 #### Version 2.0

 Now let's do something a bit more than 8 beats.
 You have two options here.
 The first is to take the three part song that I'll give you and program that song with your voices.
 The other option is to program a song of your choosing that contains at least three voices and is at least 32 beats long.
+Your composition can be purely rhythmic if you'd like.
+In this case you'll probably need to design some more voices.
+In either case, feel free to be creative so long as you meet the requirements of utilizing at least 3 distinct voices and going on for at least 32 beats.

 ### Resources on Music and Audio Synthesis